Table of Contents

 Section 1

-The schedule of meetings is determined by the Adviser based on the agendas and presentation schedule of the Board.
-All voting members shall be notified of meeting time, date and location at least one week prior to each meeting.
+The schedule of meetings is determined by the Program Manager and Chairperson based on the agendas and presentation schedule of the Board.
+All Board members shall be notified of meeting time, date, and location at least one week prior to each meeting.

 Section 2

 All UFFAB meetings shall be open to the public.
 Interested parties are welcome to attend.
-The Board may, by a two-thirds majority vote, elect to go into executive session where non-board members shall excuse themselves from attendance.
-Project voting shall be conducted in executive sessions.
+The Board may elect to go into executive session by a two-thirds majority vote of the board or at the discretion of the Chair where non-board members shall excuse themselves from attendance.
+Project voting may be conducted in an executive session by a majority vote of the Board.

 Section 3

 All official actions of the Board shall be open for public inspection.
-The Adviser shall be responsible for assuring that copies of the minutes and other material presented to the members at the meetings are available to members and other parties requesting these materials.
+The Program Manager shall be responsible for assuring that copies of the minutes and other material presented to the members at the meetings are available to members and other parties requesting these materials.

 Section 4

-Ex-officio members shall be non-voting members, and serve in a support capacity, including advising, administrative support and other activities as directed by the Chairperson.
+Ex-officio members shall be non-voting members and serve in a support capacity, including advising, administrative support and other activities directed by the Chairperson.
 Ex-officio members may be asked to remove themselves from portions of meetings, at the discretion of the Chairperson.

 Section 5